oss-review-toolkit/ort/README.md

 The following tools are [planned](https://github.com/oss-review-toolkit/ort/projects/1) but not yet available:

 * _Advisor_ - retrieves security advisories based on the Analyzer result.
-* _Documenter_ - generates the final outcome of the review process incl. legal conclusions, e.g. annotated [SPDX](https://spdx.dev/) files that can be included into the distribution.

 # Installation